RobLoach/node-raylib/binding_documentation.md

 ### DrawLineStrip

-> **WRANING**: we are still working on this, and it's not the best way to do this, for sure
+> **WARNING**: we are still working on this, and it's not the best way to do this, for sure

 function/structs (in api JSON) look like this: